Books with Teenage Characters

 Ginny is fourteen, autistic, and hiding a secret.
 She’s been in the foster care system since the age of nine, when she was taken away from her mother after suffering years of abuse.
 The social workers are determined to find Ginny a loving forever family, but they’ve yet to find the right fit.
 Ginny always runs away.
 She is now on her fourth “forever family” with parents who are determined to give her the love she deserves, but she’s still determined to go.

-Although Ginny struggles to communicate with the world around her, we – the readers – hear Ginny’s inner thoughts and opinions as she tried to make sense of a world that often doesn’t make sense.
+Although Ginny struggles to communicate with the world around her, we – the readers – hear Ginny’s inner thoughts and opinions as she tries to make sense of a world that often doesn’t make sense.

 The Book Girls Say…